Daisy Coleman: Career and activism

 Coleman and her older brother Charlie advocated nationwide for sexual assault survivors.
 HuffPost named Coleman as one of the "13 most Fearless Teens of 2013".
 Coleman's story was featured in the 2016 Netflix documentary Audrie & Daisy.
 Coleman and Audrie Pott were recipients of a 2016 Cinema Eye Honor as "unforgettable" memorable non-fiction film subjects.
 She attended Missouri Valley College.
-She co-founded SafeBAE (Before Anyone Else), a non-profit organization aimed at ending sexual assaults in schools.
-In June 2018, Coleman relocated to Colorado Springs, Colorado and was working as a tattoo artist.
-She worked on a second film project titled Saving Daisy, focusing on her recovery process, post-traumatic stress disorder, and the use of CBD and EMDR therapy.